eehab-saadat/llvm-cfg-generator/README.md

-# LLVM CFG Generator
+# WHITEBOX-GI GRAMMAR GENERATOR

 ## 🎯 Project Overview

-The LLVM CFG Generator analyzes LLVM IR files to extract control-flow graphs (CFGs) and automatically infers context-free grammars that model the execution paths through functions.
+The WHITEBOX-GI GRAMMAR GENERATOR analyzes LLVM IR files to extract control-flow graphs (CFGs) and automatically infers context-free grammars that model the execution paths through functions.
 These grammars are specifically designed to be effective for fuzzing applications.

 ## 🏗️ Architecture & Core Modules